 My Father and his Brother Harry, were both in the Navy during WWI.

 My Father Sam Atkins Jazz AgeMy Mother's Parent's arrived in America around 1905, from Ireland.

 My Grandfather Michael was from the County Clare.
 He worked on the Central Railroad; (in Jersey City), 100 years ago.
 Unloading box cars with a big hook.
 He and his fellow workers, sweltered in the summer and froze in the winter!

 NJ Central Railroad Terminal located at Liberty State Park.

 I think Mike's older Sister was already here when he arrived.
 She did live nearby.

 My Grandmother Bridget was from County Offaly.
-She always told my Mother that we were descended from the Kings and Queens of Ireland.
+She always told my Mother that we were descended from the Kings and Queens of Tara Hall.
 Bridget's Brother, Tim was in the Army in WWI.

-Before that; from around age seven, my Mother was expected to run household errands, like go to the stores and carry as much as five pounds worth of sugar, flour and other groceries, home.
+Before that; from around age five, my Mother was expected to run household errands, like go to the stores and carry as much as five pounds worth of sugar, flour or other groceries home.

 Peace And Justice